Ethernet Cable Guide: Choosing the Right Cat Cable

 1. Map it out: Sketch a layout of your devices, routers, switches, and where cables will run.

 2. Measure carefully: Accurately measure the distance between connection points.
-Always add about 10-15% extra length for flexibility and to account for any unforeseen obstacles.
-Remember the golden rule: shorter is always better for signal quality.
+Always add about 10-15% extra length for flexibility and to account for any unforeseen obstacles. the golden rule: shorter is always better for signal quality.

 3. Avoid obstacles: Route cables away from electrical wiring, water pipes, HVAC ducts, and sharp edges.
 Electrical wires can cause interference, degrading your Ethernet signal.
 If cables must cross power lines, ensure they do so at a 90-degree angle to minimize interference.